seven1m/onebody/README.md

 ### Manual Development Setup on Windows

-1. Download the Ruby 2.3 package from http://railsinstaller.org and install.
+1. Download the Ruby 2.5.3 installer from https://rubyinstaller.org/downloads/ and install.
 1. Download MariaDB stable from https://downloads.mariadb.org and install.
 Take note of what you enter for the root password.
 1. Download Git from https://git-scm.com/download/win and install.
 1. Download ImageMagick from http://imagemagick.org/script/binary-releases.php#windows and install.